Parallel, Distributed, and Quantum Exact Single-Source Shortest Paths with Negative Edge Weights: Introduction

+\begin{restatable}[Parallel SSSP reduction with negative edge-weight]{theorem}{mp} Assuming there is a parallel algorithm answering (non-negative integer weight) SSSP on directed graphs in $W(m, n)$ work and $S(m, n)$ span, then there exists a randomized algorithm that solves negative-weight SSSP on directed graphs $G$ with polynomially bounded integer edge-weights with $O(W(m, n)(\log n)^{O(\sqrt{\log n})})$ work and $\tilde{O}(S(m, n)2^{\sqrt{\log n}})$ span with high probability. \end{restatable}

-\begin{theorem}[Parallel negative-weight SSSP, proved in~\cref{sec:impl-par}] There is a randomized parallel algorithm that, given an n-node m-edge directed graph with polynomially bounded integer edge weights, solves the exact single-source shortest path problem with $m^{1+o(1)}$ work and $n^{1/2+o(1)}$ span, with high probability. \end{theorem}
+Using state-of-the-art results for non-negative-weight SSSP (\cite{rozhon2022undirected} and \cite{exactcf2023}) with \Cref{thm:mainparallelreduction} immediately gives a randomized parallel algorithm that solves negative-weight SSSP on directed graphs with $m^{1+o(1)}$ work and $n^{1/2+o(1)}$ span, with high probability.

+\begin{restatable}[Distributed SSSP reduction with negative edge-weight]{theorem}{md} In the \congest model, assuming there is an algorithm answering (non-negative integer weight) SSSP on directed graphs in $T(n, D)$ rounds, then there exists a randomized algorithm that solves negative-weight SSSP on directed graphs $G$ with polynomially bounded integer edge-weights and undirected hop-diameter $D$ in $O((T(n,D) + \sqrt{n} + D)(\log n)^{O(\sqrt{\log n})})$ rounds with high probability. \end{restatable}

-\begin{theorem}[Distributed negative-weight SSSP, proved in~\cref{subsec:maincongest}] There is a distributed randomized algorithm that, given an $m$-edge $n$-node directed graph with polynomially bounded integer edge weights and undirected hop-diameter $D$, solves the exact single source shortest path problem with $O((n^{2/5+o(1)}D^{2/5}+\sqrt{n} + D)n^{o(1)})$ rounds of communication in the \congest model with high probability. \end{theorem}
+Using state-of-the-art results for non-negative-weight SSSP (\cite{rozhon2022undirected} and \cite{exactcf2023}) with \Cref{thm:maindistributedreduction} immediately gives a distributed randomized algorithm that solves negative-weight SSSP on directed graphs with $O((n^{2/5+o(1)}D^{2/5}+\sqrt{n} + D)n^{o(1)})$ rounds of communication in the \congest model with high probability.
+For general graphs there is a lower bound of $T(n,D) = \Omega(\sqrt{n} + D)$~(\cite{peleg1999near}), so the factor of $\sqrt{n} + D$ in our runtime does not impact the efficiency of our reduction.

-\paragraph{A Research Agenda for Basic Algorithms} Bernstein \etal~\cite{bernstein2022negative} poses a research agenda of designing simple (combinatorial) algorithms for fundamental graph problems, to catch up to the extent possible with algorithms that rely on min-cost flow, whose state-of-the-art involves sophisticated methods from continuous optimization.
-One of the main attractions of this line of research is the belief that simple algorithms are more amenable to being ported across to different well-studied models of computation.
-Our results provide support to this belief by giving an analog of the simple negative-weight SSSP algorithm in parallel and \congest models.
+\begin{restatable}[Quantum SSSP reduction with negative edge-weight]{theorem}{mq} In the quantum edge query model, assuming there is an algorithm answering (non-negative integer weight) SSSP on directed graph in $Q(m,n)$ queries, then there exists a randomized algorithm that solves negative-weight SSSP on directed graphs $G$ with polynomially bounded integer edge-weights in $O(Q(m,n)(\log n)^{O(\sqrt{\log n})}))$ queries. \end{restatable} Using the state-of-the-art results for non-negative-weight SSSP~\cite{DurrHHM06} with~\Cref{thm:mainquantum} immediately gives a quantum edge query algorithm that solves negative-weight SSSP on directed graphs with $n^{1.5+o(1)}$ queries to the adjacency matrix, or $m^{1/2}n^{1/2+o(1)}$ queries to the adjacency list.
+The upper bound is optimal up to an $n^{o(1)}$ factor by the $\Omega(n^{1.5})$ and $\Omega(\sqrt{mn})$ lower bound result~\cite{DurrHHM06}.